CV Writing Tips

 Writing the perfect CV is an art form.
-When it comes to writing a CV that will stand out, FD Recruit want to help you sell yourself in the best possible way.
+When it comes to writing a CV that will stand out, FD Recruit wants to help you sell yourself in the best possible way.

-Equally, remember that impressing a recruiter in the first instance is as important as thinking about an employer; in a busy and competitive jobs market recruiters are inundated with applications for every position.
+Equally, remember that impressing a recruiter in the first instance is as important as thinking about an employer; in a busy and competitive market, recruiters are inundated with applications for every position.

-Ultimately all CVs should follow a pretty standard format and so we have outlined for you a proposed template to get you going:
+Ultimately all CVs should follow a pretty standard format and so we have outlined for you a proposed template to help you get started:

 1. Personal details

 2. Personal profile / overview / introduction

 3. Work history — list your roles and describe what each employer does in a couple of concise sentences and consider including turnover and employee numbers.